If you read the ingredient list of your average flu vaccine, you may notice words like formaldehyde, polysorbate 80, and thimerosal.

 Guillain-Barré syndrome causes extreme weakness and tingling in the limbs, known as severe peripheral neuropathy.
 It can be life-threatening in rare cases.

-There is no clear link between the current flu vaccine and Guillain-Barré.
-If any risk exists, it’s very small, affecting about 1 out of every 1 million people vaccinated.
+There’s no clear link between the current flu vaccine and Guillain-Barré.
+If any risk exists, it’s very small, affecting about

-The vaccine also isn’t recommended for babies under age 6 months because it hasn’t been proven safe in infants.
+The vaccine also isn’t recommended for babies under 6 months old because it hasn’t been proven safe in infants.

 It’s always a good idea to talk with your doctor, especially if you haven’t gotten the flu vaccine before or if your health has changed.
 If you have an allergy or other condition that might make the vaccine risky for you, check with your doctor before getting vaccinated.